CTF-Citadel/ctf-citadel.github.io/src/content/docs/doc/infra.md

 ---
-title: Infra-Backend
+title: Infra-Middleware
-description: Documentation for the Infra-Backend
+description: Documentation for the Infra-Middleware
 ---
+//TODO: Bigpicture, flowchart
 The Infra-Middleware is used to control the entire lifecycle of the challenge container instances.

+It's a Docker container utilizing Docker in Docker for easy seperation.
+We use FastAPI to create a RESTful interface.

 ## Challenge fetch
 Once the Infra-Middleware container is started, we check for challenges.